saba-bar95/calculator/README.md

 ### This project is done as part of the [Odin course](https://www.theodinproject.com/dashboard)

-#### The creation process of this project represented me well how to build a JavaScript code that works well and helped me put my knowledge of JavaScript's fundamental principles into practice.

-#### This project is keyboard-friendly as well.
-You may type numbers and operators with appropriate keys and to cancel and delete actions by using "backspace" and "d" keys accordingly.
+I had a great chance to use what I had learned about JavaScript's fundamentals in this project.

+A calculator that can be used on a keyboard and has all the necessary functionality.
+Using the relevant keys, you can input numbers and operators.
+You can also cancel and remove activities by using the corresponding "backspace" and "d" keys.

 ### Build with

 - HTML
 - CSS
-- Flexbox Layout
 - JavaScript Basics

 ### [Live URL](https://saba-bar95.github.io/calculator/)